How to Store Olive Oil

 Store olive oil in a cool, dark, dry place away from heat, light, and moisture.

-This does not mean stop cooking with EVOO.
-Cooking with olive oil is wonderful, but would you cook your steak or vegetables 3 times in a row and then eat them?
+Would you cook your steak or vegetables 3 times in a row and then eat them?
+No way!

 Find a detailed study of lipid oxidation here.